Skip to content

 What is their job?
 Where do they live?
 What is their income level?
 Are they married or single?

-Some professions and people may prefer a simpler design, while others will want something with some real design chops.
+Some professions and people may prefer simpler designs, while others want something with some actual design chops.

 No two demographics are the same, so your packaging should focus on finding the right niche in order to sell more products.